ConnorGDevelopment/amberfall-rpg-system/Chapter 02 - Skills.md

 ### Intimidate (Str)

-The ability to posture and flex to frighten or coerce another **Entity**.
+The ability to posture and flex to frighten or threaten another **Entity**.

 ### Acrobatics (Dex)